currawong-project/libcw/notes.md

 ### TODO:

+- In general any proc which generates a 'record' output should include all outputs in the record, and this should be the only out.
+  If this rule is not followed - in most of these cases all non-record fields run the risk of being overwritten in a single cycle if the output value changes multiple times in a cycle cycle.

 - All variables must have values after the custom instantiation phase.
   If a variable is fed from a processor later in the connection chain via an 'out' statement it is necessary to give the variable a dummy value to allow it to pass the